Triston Casas Player Props: Red Sox vs. Twins

 Triston Casas At The Plate

-- Casas has three doubles, two home runs and five walks while batting .146.
+- Casas is batting .135 with three doubles, two home runs and six walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.